United Nations Interim Force in Lebanon: 2023 Israel–Hezbollah conflict

+2024 Israeli invasion of Lebanon

 On 17 and 18 September 2024, Israel attacked Hezbollah members with bombs concealed inside pagers and other small electronic devices.

 On 20 September, an IDF airstrike hit Beirut.
 Similar bombardments followed throughout the rest of September.

 On the evening of 30 September, the IDF invaded southern Lebanon with approximately 45,000 troops, while air strikes on Beirut and other targets throughout Lebanon continued.
 UNIFIL forces did not intervene, and remained in their positions.
 On 4 October, IDF told Irish UNIFIL personnel to withdraw from one of their positions.
 Representatives of the peacekeeping mission and the Irish government declined.

 Due to the intensive military operations of Israel against Hezbollah in southern Lebanon, 150 Polish soldiers from the 9th rotation could not return to the country and had to wait in shelters until the conflict escalated.
+By November 1, all Polish soldiers from the 9th rotation had returned to Poland.

 In the evening of 9 October, IDF soldiers "deliberately fired at and disabled" the video surveillance system at UNP 1-31 base, the lighting system, and a radio repeater at UNP 1-32A base with small arms fire, according to the UN.
 On 10 October 2024, Israeli troops opened fire on three UNIFIL positions in South Lebanon, including UNIFIL's main base at Naqoura.
 Two Indonesian personnel were injured after an Israeli tank fired on an observation tower.
 The same day, Israel demanded the immediate withdrawal of all UNIFIL personnel located within 5 km of the Israeli-Lebanese border (meaning all the mission's positions in South Lebanon).
 Contributing countries to the mission unanimously declined.

 On October 11, the IDF again attacked the base at Naqoura.
 Two Sri Lankan peacekeepers were wounded, one seriously, and the perimeter wall was damaged by an IDF bulldozer.
 In the evening, the governments of France, Italy and Spain released a joint statement condemning the attacks.
 The US government also called on Israel not to attack UNIFIL bases.
 The UN called the attack a "serious development".
 UNIFIL bases suffered heavy damage in clashes between the IDF and Hezbollah on the evening of 11 October.
 On 12 October, one Indonesian UNIFIL soldier was injured by Israeli fire.